lorabv/awesome-agile/Extreme-Programming-XP.md

 ## Extreme Programming (XP)

-- [Extreme Programming: A gentle introduction](http://www.extremeprogramming.org/) - by Don Wells.
+- [Extreme Programming: A Gentle Introduction](http://www.extremeprogramming.org/) - by Don Wells.
 A good place to get started.

 - [Extreme Programming: What Is It And How Do You Use It?](https://airbrake.io/blog/sdlc/extreme-programming) - by Andrew Powell-Morse.
 Overview of Extreme Programming, the values and principles behind it and what specific procedures to implement when adopting it.